ysun94/ysun94.github.io/_posts/2018-09-24-how-to-install-hadoop-and-spark-on-macOS.md

 ---
 layout: "post"
 date: 2018-09-25
+title: How to Install Hadoop and Spark on MacOS
 ---

-# How to install Hadoop and Spark on macOS
-My project is about high-frequency trading involved in big data processing based on orderflow.
-Thus I have tried to install Hadoop and Spark on my macboon, and decided to write down the process of the installation as my first blog.
+I am interested high-frequency trading involved in big data processing based on the orderflows.
+For better analysis, the Hadoop is required.
+Thus I have tried to install Hadoop and Spark on my MacBook, and decided to write down the process of the installation as my first blog.

-## Step 1
+## Step 1: Install **HomeBrew**
+You can also refer to the [official website](https://brew.sh) for the installation.